Matter & Thread Explained (2026): What Every Smart Home Owner Needs to Know — professional installation

 Expecting every feature to work across every ecosystem.
 A device's Matter certification confirms it meets the base standard.
 Platform-level features (like specific automation triggers or energy monitoring dashboards) depend on what each ecosystem app implements.
 Test the specific workflow you care about before committing to a full deployment.

 Forgetting firmware updates.
 Matter devices depend on firmware to stay compatible with newer platform implementations.
 Devices that ship on Matter 1.0 firmware may not support features added in 1.2 or 1.3 without a manufacturer update — and not all manufacturers provide them.
-Check the manufacturer's update track record before buying.
+Check the manufacturer's update track record before buying, and use the smart home security checklist to document update ownership.

 Practical takeaways: who should upgrade now